 To create a compelling value proposition for IoT companies, you need to focus on a list of distinctive benefits of difference to the target audience such as:

 Simple website designs are scientifically proven to be better.
 According to a study by Google, the research suggests that a visually complex website affects the user’s perception of the website within 50 milliseconds.

-In other words, visually complex websites are rated as less beautiful and less user friendly than a simple and minimalistic website.
+In other words, visually complex websites are rated as less beautiful and less user-friendly than simple and minimalistic websites.

 The reason behind this is that our brain prefers to think about what is easy to think about.
 In this way, our brain does not have to work hard to process the information we are seeing.
 This is why we prefer that websites have a structure and layout that we are used to.

 When planning your website, follow some conventions that give your visitors a mental shortcut.
 Examples such as this is a clear most wanted next step (a call to action), establish a clear hierarchy of what information is the most important, make sure the website is readable, have a simple navigation bar, and aim for clarity everywhere.

 “Okay, this company looks promising,” thinks the buyer when browsing your website and content, “all of this sounds very reassuring, but if we work with them and the project goes wrong we are months or years behind and have lost hundreds of thousands or millions of dollars.
 Why is this company right for our project?”

 The best answer to this question is “because we have done this type of work before”.
 However, the problem is that most of your competitors can show similar work on their case studies page.

 Yes, showing case studies can be highly effective in the sales process, but the prospect will also wonder how often your company produces less successful work relative to your most successful projects.
 When a prospect is reading your case studies, they are looking for reassurance.
 You can not achieve this by only talking about how you work, you need to show it.